fstarnaud/ozp-documentation-wiki/Iteration-28.md

 * Implement A11y CLI and ngAria for 508 compliance standards
 * Streamline behavior of clicking an app icon in the webtop toolbar between both grid and desktop views [#596](http://github.com/ozone-development/ozp-webtop/issues/#596)
 * Remove the "minus" icon from the app chrome [#595](http://github.com/ozone-development/ozp-webtop/issues/#595)
+* Single notifications are not being shown in webtop [#606](http://github.com/ozone-development/ozp-webtop/issues/#606)

 ### IWC
 * Troubleshoot latest IWC/IWC Adapter release